iamgique/robot-framework-automation-test-with-selenium-for-beginner/chapter2.md

 ```

 ###*** Settings ***
 In part of Settings to keep Keywords of Library.
 Which Library like a Dictionary classified 3 part.
-Standard, External, Other
+Standard, External, Other<br />

 ![Libraries Standard](/images/libraries-standard.png)